 National Interest Waivers (NIW): Eligibility, Requirements, Process, EB-2 Green Card FAQs

-Procuring a National Interest Waiver, also known as an NIW, allows you to become a U.S. lawful permanent resident (LPR) through an EB-2 green card.
-The NIW allows you to contribute your work to the United States for the benefit of U.S. society.
-An NIW does not require employer sponsorship or a labor certification.
+The National Interest Waiver (NIW) is a unique pathway to becoming a U.S. lawful permanent resident (LPR) through an Employment-Based Second Preference (EB-2) green card.
+This waiver allows you to contribute your work to the United States, benefiting U.S. society.
+The EB-2 NIW (eb2 niw) requirements set it apart from other categories because it does not require employer sponsorship or labor certification, simplifying the process for you.

-An EB-2 visa is an employment-based visa for second preference workers—individuals who are professionals and hold advanced degrees or who have exceptional ability.
+An EB-2 visa is an employment-based visa for second-preference workers—professionals who hold advanced degrees or have exceptional ability.
 There are three categories for EB-2 visas:

 1. EB-2 A: Advanced Degree